Compound Arm Exercises to Build Bigger Bicep & Tricep

 • Do three sets of each exercise, with 90–120 seconds of rest between sets.

-• Arm workout can be done at least 2 days a week with a minimum of 48–72 hours rest in between.
+• Arm workouts can be done at least two days a week, with a minimum of 48–72 hours of rest in between.

-Compound arm exercise allows you to get a full-body workout in less time, keeps your heart rate up, offering cardiovascular benefits, and generally burns more calories.
+Compound arm exercise allows you to get a full-body workout in less time, keeps your heart rate up, offers cardiovascular benefits, and generally burns more calories.

 Conclusion